< Go to Jogging Strollers

-The Flex is 16,680 cubic inches when folded, and can be made smaller with the removal of the quick release wheels.
-The awkward fold and heavier weight make the Revolution a more difficult stroller to lift and carry, but the smaller size means it might fit in smaller spaces the larger Burley Solstice can't go.
+The Flex is 14,497 cubic inches which is over 2,000 cubic inches smaller when folded than the previous version.
+It can be made smaller with the removal of the quick release wheels.
+The awkward fold and heavier weight make the Revolution a harder stroller to lift and carry, but the smaller size means it might fit in smaller spaces where the larger Burley Solstice can't go.

 The Revolution received a score of 9 of 10 for quality, tying with the Thule Urban Glide and coming in slightly higher than the Burley Solstice.

-The Revolution's fabric is heavy durable canvas with a thermo-molded seat and some reflective edges for nighttime visibility.
+The Revolution's fabric is thick, durable canvas with a thermo-molded seat and some reflective edges for night time visibility.
 The fabric doesn't snag, is water resistant, and easy to care for.
-The aluminum frame has no flex and is utilitarian is design with tight connection and hinge points.
-The fabric is fitted to the frame by wrapping around and doesn't look quite as finished or sleek as the Thule Urban Glide that attaches via a groove in the frame.
-The overall look is sort of unkempt and a little rumpled, but the materials used are top notch.
+The aluminum frame has no flex and is utilitarian is designed with tight connections and hinge points.
+The fabric fits the frame by wrapping around and doesn't look quite as finished or sleek as the Thule Urban Glide that attaches via a groove in the frame.
+The overall look is somewhat unkempt, and a little rumpled, but the materials used are top notch.